cggh/panoptes/documentation/importsettings.rst

   *String (required).* Display name referring to several table items (plural, no no starting capital).

 Description
   *String (required).* A description of this dataset.
   This text will appear on the intro page, and on the table view page of this datatable.

-**CacheWorkspaceData**: Yes/No.
+CacheWorkspaceData
-If Set, a materialised table will be created for this data in each workspace.
+  *Boolean.* If Set, a materialised table will be created for this data in each workspace.
   This is faster for large datasets than the standard option, based on a JOIN statement.

+Icon:
-**Icon**: Specifies an icon that will be associated with the datatable.
+  *String.* Specifies an icon that will be associated with the datatable.
   The name can be chosen from http://fortawesome.github.io/Font-Awesome/icons/.

-**PrimKey** (*required*):
+PrimKey:
+  *Property ID (required)*.
 The primary key column ID for this table.
   This should correspond to a column in data, containing a unique value for each record.
   Optionally, this parameter can be set to 'AutoKey' to instruct the software to automatically generate a primary key.

-**SortDefault** (*required*):
+SortDefault
-Specify a property ID as the default sort field.
+  *Property ID (required)*.
+Specifies the property ID used as the default sort field.

-# The following tags set limits on the data volumes that can be queried
-**MaxCountQueryRecords**: Number.
+MaxCountQueryRecords
-Defines the maximum number of records that will be downloaded to the client (e.g. for creating scatterplots).
+  *Value.* Defines the maximum number of records that will be downloaded to the client (e.g. for creating scatterplots).

-**MaxCountQueryAggregated**: Number.
+MaxCountQueryAggregated
-Defines the maximum number of records that will be queried on the server for aggregated reports (e.g. for creating histograms).
+  *Value.* Defines the maximum number of records that will be queried on the server for aggregated reports (e.g. for creating histograms).

+QuickFindFields
-**QuickFindFields**: Comma-separated list of property ID's.
+  *Comma-separated list of property ID's.*
   The specified list of properties will be used by some tools that allow the user to quickly find a (set of) item(s).

-**PropertyGroups** List:
+PropertyGroups
+  *List. *
   Each item in the list specifies a group of properties.
   It should contain two tags: "Id" representing a unique identifier for the group, and "Name" representing a display name.
   Property groups can be used to combine sets of related properties into sections in the app.

 Properties